-The whitening is based around the 9-bit LFSR polynomial x^9+x^5+1 .
-With this structure, the LSB at the output of the LFSR is XORed with the MSB of the data.
+The whitening is based around the 9-bit LFSR polynomial x^9+x^5+1.
+With this structure, the least significant bit (LSB) at the output of the LFSR is XORed with the most significant bit (MSB) of the data.